Luhu Lake station (Guangzhou Metro)

 Luhu Lake station (麓湖站 (Lùhú Zhàn)) is a station under construction on Line 12 of the Guangzhou Metro.
-It is located underground southwest of Luhu Lake in Guangzhou's Baiyun District.
+It is located underground southwest of Luhu Lake in Guangzhou's Yuexiu District.
 The station is expected to open in 2026.

 Station layout

 This station is a three-story underground station.
 The ground level is the station entrance and exit, and it is surrounded by Luhu Lake Park, Luhu Road and Hengfu Road.
 The first floor is the concourse, the second floor is the equipment level, and the third floor is the platform for Line 12.
 There are 2 wind shafts.